 Table of Contents

-The long-term diabetes mellitus (DM) causes damage to small and large blood vessels, resulting in microvascular and macrovascular complications, respectively, with subsequently increased mortality rates.
-The strict glycemic control is a cornerstone in the prevention of these complications, especially the microvascular ones such as retinopathy, nephropathy, and neuropathy.
-Therefore, early diagnosis and early treatment measures to ensure euglycemia are crucial to increase the length and quality of life of diabetic patients.
+Long-term diabetes mellitus causes damage to small and large blood vessels, resulting in microvascular and macrovascular complications, respectively, which result in increased mortality rates.
+Strict glycemic control is crucial to the prevention of these complications, especially microvascular complications such as retinopathy, nephropathy, and neuropathy.
+Therefore, early diagnosis and early treatment measures to ensure euglycemia are crucial for increasing the length and quality of life of diabetic patients.

 |Myocardial infarction||Men: 3.7